akash9182/Pong-with-policy-gradinet/README.md

 Credits

-Credits go to and Siraj  AndrejK i've merely created a wrapper to get people started.
+Credits go to and Siraj raval AndrejK i've merely created a wrapper to get people started.